nandansn/js-test-projects/contents/modules.md

 #### Note
-- when you work locally, use the live server, otherwise you get the CORS policy error.
+- when you work locally, use the live server, otherwise you get the CORS policy error.first